daanrutten/express-requesthandler/README.md

 The example below shows how to use this package in a class.
 It is advised to create a separate file for each set of routes and export the routes as shown below.
-Supported types for parameters are string, number, boolean and ObjectID which means these types will automatically be type-checked.
+Supported types for parameters are string, number, boolean, ObjectID and Date which means these types will automatically be type-checked.
 For more complex types, the type of the parameter cannot be assumed and should be checked manually.

 ```typescript
 import express from "express";